Refer to South Australia's official COVID-19 information site at:

 ACTIVITY RESTRICTIONS IN SOUTH AUSTRALIA

-For details of current activity restrictions in South Australia, refer to covid-19.sa.gov.au.
+For details of activity restrictions in South Australia (including mask requirements and COVID-SAfe Check In), refer to covid-19.sa.gov.au.

 For information about support for businesses impacted by COVID-19, visit: treasury.sa.gov.au/Growing-South-Australia/COVID-19.